cdngmnks/msgraph-sdk-plsql/README.md

-Notes.ReadWrite.All | Application | Read and write all OneNote notebooks Files.ReadWrite.All | Application | Read and write files in all drives Sites.Read.All | Application | Read items in all site collections Mail.Read.All | Application | Read messages in all mailboxes
+Notes.ReadWrite.All | Application | Read and write all OneNote notebooks Files.ReadWrite.All | Application | Read and write files in all drives Sites.Read.All | Application | Read items in all site collections Mail.ReadWrite | Application | Read and write mails in all mailboxes Mail.Send | Application | Send mail as any user

 ## 4. Adapt global constants
 You need to adapt the global constants to your environment settings in the config package specification (msgraph_config.pks)